CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/activities/ComputerRepairInstallWorkshop_2019-09-07/index.md

 catagories: activities
 ---

-The Cochise Linux User Group, CLUG, conducted a Computer Repair and Install Workshop on Saturday, 07 September 2019 at the Waarrior Healing Center, 1838 Paseo San Luis, Sierra Vista AZ.
+The Cochise Linux User Group, CLUG, conducted a Computer Repair and Install Workshop on Saturday, 07 September 2019 at the Warrior Healing Center, 1838 Paseo San Luis, Sierra Vista AZ.
 Fourteen people attended the event.
 Six were new.

 **PREPARATIONS:**